margaridav27/feup-sdle/exam summary.md

 - nodes and keys share a 160 bits ID space
 - ID distance is computed using the XOR metric, which satisfies the triangle inequality
 - each node maintains a (bucket-based) routing table, which is a list of other nodes in the network that it is directly connected to
+- the distance function used in Kademlia is d(x,y) = x XOR y
 - when a new node joins the network, it uses the routing table of other nodes to find its place in the network and update its routing table accordingly
 - the key-value pairs are stored on the nodes according to the key's distance to the node's ID - the nodes closer to the key will store the key-value pair
 - has a more efficient way to find the closest nodes to a key, called "parallel lookups" which improves the performance and reduces the network load